spessasus/spessasynth_lib/README.md

 - **Export audio files** using [OfflineAudioContext](https://developer.mozilla.org/en-US/docs/Web/API/OfflineAudioContext)
 - **Written using AudioWorklets:**
   - Runs in a **separate thread** for maximum performance
-  - Doesn't stop playing even when the main thread is frozen
+  - Does not stop playing even when the main thread is frozen
   - Supported by all modern browsers
 - **High-performance mode:** Play Rush E! *note: may kill your browser ;)*